metergames/display-copied-item/README.md

 # display-copied-item

- Displays text or image from clipboard
+A simple app that instantly displays any text or image currently in your clipboard.
+Perfect for quick previews or managing clipboard content without extra clicks.
+Effortless, fast, and user-friendly!